Nobody's Daughter: Background

-In September 2005, after violating a legal drug probation, Love was sentenced to a six-month program in a lock-down rehabilitation center, Beau Monde, from which she was released after one half of the sentenced time and completed the other three months under house arrest.
-While she was in rehab, her friend and producer Linda Perry — who had previously produced her 2004 first solo album, America's Sweetheart — visited Love and supported her by encouraging to write new songs, giving her a Martin acoustic guitar.
+In September 2005, after violating a legal drug probation, Courtney Love was sentenced to a six-month program in a lock-down rehabilitation center, Beau Monde, from which she was released after one half of the sentenced time and completed the other three months under house arrest.
+While she was in rehab, her friend and producer Linda Perry — who had previously produced her 2004 first solo album, America's Sweetheart — visited Love and supported her by encouraging her to write new songs, gifting her a Martin acoustic guitar.
 Love then borrowed a Panasonic compact-cassette recorder and began writing material during her time in rehab.
 "My hand-eye coordination was so bad, I didn't even know [guitar] chords anymore," Love recalled.
 "It was like my fingers were frozen.
 And I wasn't allowed to make noise [in rehab]."
 She also told of how she would "sit there and try to quietly write and struggle", as well as of her negative mindset.
 "I never thought I would work again.
 'No one is ever going to talk to me.
 I'm never going to get a record deal.
 I'm never going to get on stage again.'
 So, I just kept writing.
 This is a very personal album."

 Shortly after her release from rehab in November 2005, Love revealed the working titles of several of five of the eight tracks she composed, which included "My Bedroom Walls", "The Depths of My Despair", "Sad But True", and "How Dirty Girls Get Clean."
 The same month, Love entered the studio and recorded a series of demos with Perry and Billy Corgan, which she dubbed The Rehab Tapes.
 Moby, to whom Love sent several recordings, commented: "I thought the music was remarkably good, it reminded me of Irish protest songs or old Bob Dylan.
 It was just her with an acoustic guitar."
 At one point, Love suggested she would be working with Moby on the album, though she subsequently chose Linda Perry as producer.
 The album was originally conceived as Love's second solo album and followup to America's Sweetheart.